-Here’s what Juxtapost has that Pinterest doesn’t.
-There is a special tab, More Like This, which allows you to see posts similar to the ones you’ve been viewing.
+Of all the sites like Pinterest we’ll be discussing, Juxtapost is probably the biggest competition.
+It certainly is the largest platform and shares all the similar features with Pinterest.
+You can create categories and share them with specific people, collaborate on categories with other users and do all the same things like on Pinterest.
+Here’s what Juxtapost has that Pinterest doesn’t: there is a special tab, ‘More Like This’, which allows you to see posts similar to the ones you’ve been viewing.
 You can do this without leaving the page you’re on.
-The winning feature of this website is that you can save your bookmarked content as a spreadsheet document.
+The winning feature of this website is that you can save your bookmarked content similar to Pinterest art as a spreadsheet document.
 You never know, it might be useful.

 2. We Heart It

 At first glance, We Heart It clearly has a different demographic as the target audience.
 Unlike Pinterest, the website gives you a more basic experience in how you like and discover new users.
-You can also ‘love’ pictures which is fun.
-Although it lacks the pinning aspect, and you don’t have boards, it’s still a way to gather your inspiration in one place.
-There is an additional feature you can install, the Heart Button that will help you submit images you find online to your feed.
+You can also ‘love’ different art images which is fun.
+Although this Pinterest alternative lacks the pinning aspect and you don’t have boards, it’s still a way to gather your inspiration in one place.
+There is an additional feature you can install, the ‘Heart Button’ that will help you submit images you find online to your feed.

 6. Inspiration grid